trustmaster/photos/content/post/fuji-kawaguchiko-shojiko.md

 {{<photo caption="The view of Fuji from Arakurayama Sengen Park with sakura blossoms" src="https://lh3.googleusercontent.com/pw/AIL4fc-tl-IMCMpiiHRAajBqe9uSbSPZDZx2GKyP9qJkme4YO79rxc2s31HHqJIYxMJZ2JfZvu2zpYEzUDkFGf2mR4Ab2VMC4qYo86JOjGwU18o9kmCfPnGRBcn4nI7iYrMpuELVCwFsLW6WVXL6uJUExfMz3g=w5472-h3648-no" thumb="https://lh3.googleusercontent.com/pw/AIL4fc-tl-IMCMpiiHRAajBqe9uSbSPZDZx2GKyP9qJkme4YO79rxc2s31HHqJIYxMJZ2JfZvu2zpYEzUDkFGf2mR4Ab2VMC4qYo86JOjGwU18o9kmCfPnGRBcn4nI7iYrMpuELVCwFsLW6WVXL6uJUExfMz3g=w1680-h1120-s" width="840" height="560" src-width="5472" src-height="3648" >}}

-We were visiting the park during the cherry blossom season.
+We were visiting this place during the cherry blossom season.
 The park is very popular among the locals and tourists, so it was quite crowded.
-The park is located on a hill, so you have to climb a lot of stairs to get to the top.
+You have to climb a lot of stairs to get to the top of the hill.
 But the view is worth it.

 Special highlight for us was the view of Mount Fuji with the sakura blossoms.
-It was a very special moment for us.
+Plus the old and elegant pagoda.
+It was a very special moment.

 {{<gallery>}}